lee-lindley/PdfGen/README.md

 You do not have to deploy this User Defined Type and tables.
 There is a compile directive in *PdfGen.sql* that must be set to turn it on.
-If you comment out the line in the deploy script that sets PLSQL_CCFLAGS (along with the call to run applog.sql), *PdfGen.sql* will compile just fine without it.
+If you comment out the line in the *install.sql* script that sets PLSQL_CCFLAGS (along with the call to run app_log.sql), *PdfGen.sql* will compile just fine without it.

 # test/test_PdfGen.sql